tshepang/blog-movies/content/movies/The Dictator (2012).rst

-With hilarius moments all over the place, much of which is unique, fresh, and daring.
-The lead character, played by the brilliant comedian, Sacha Baron Cohen, reminds me very much of the Adfam Sandler's in the wonderful `You Don't Mess With the Zohan`_, only a lot better.
+With hilarious moments all over the place, much of which is unique, fresh, and daring.
+The lead character, played by the brilliant comedian, Sacha Baron Cohen, reminds me very much of the Adam Sandler's in the wonderful `You Don't Mess With the Zohan`_, only a lot better.
 The movie also has very good production design.